 Now listen to a sample of this meditation from Abide based on 2 Timothy 3:16-17.
 This will give you an idea of what biblical meditation is all about.

 How meditation helps you be a doer of the Word

 Knowing the Word of God, doing what it says, is topmost in our lives as followers of Jesus.
 James, the brother of Jesus wrote to the scattered Jews, “Do not merely listen to the word, and so deceive yourselves.
 Do what it says.
 Anyone who listens to the word but does not do what it says is like someone who looks at his face in a mirror and, after looking at himself, goes away and immediately forgets what he looks like.
 But whoever looks intently into the perfect law that gives freedom, and continues in it—not forgetting what they have heard, but doing it—they will be blessed in what they do.”

 So did Jesus meditate?
-It might look different than our meditation, but if our definition of the word means to ponder, to consider, to muse, and if our goal is to draw closer to God, to hear his voice more clearly, and to receive greater discernment, then I think we can say with surety that yes, Jesus did meditate when he spent time alone in quiet communion with God.
+It might look different than our meditation, but if our definition of the word means to ponder, to consider, to muse, and if our goal is to draw closer to God, to hear his voice more clearly, and to receive greater discernment, then I think we can say with surety that yes, Jesus did meditate when he spent time alone in quiet communion with his Father.

 Ready to start on your own journey of biblical meditation?
 Download the Abide app and receive 25% off our premium subscription with this link.
 A premium subscription will gain you access to Abide’s more than 1500 full-length guided meditations, like the one you sampled above, 350+ Bible-based sleep stories, and daily devotionals.